 Music is a wonderful thing.
 It keeps reinventing itself.
 Sometimes taking several elements from other styles and combining them into new and unique styles.
 This makes the production process more fun and creative, since anything ‘new’ requires some experimentation.
 The new digital tools available allow for a lot of experimentation, so it all goes hand in hand.

 Sure.
 We have some really great electronic and acoustic kits in SSD4.
 The new Demi Lovato album actually uses some of these electronic kits.

 For your SSD4, you’ve created some kits that are meant for dubstep, electronica and some other electronic genres.
 What was your thought behind this?
-Is it something you think might see an expansion in SSD5, if there is one?

 I wanted to make SSD4 the most complete drum instrument on the planet, and I’m not foolish enough to think that the only drums are acoustic drums.
 So including dance and hip hop drums was important to me.
 We do plan on expanding this line.

 Tell me about Raven MTi.
 What does it do exactly?

 For years, people have tried to control their DAW studios with third party hardware controllers.
 The RAVEN solves the need for this hardware obstacle by turning the actual DAW on the screen into the control surface.
 It has full multi-touch support of the DAW mixer and also allows touch of the editing functions.
 It makes working in the studio more fun, efficient, and modern.

 We’ll be supporting multiple DAWs of course.